johnkucera00/Portfolio/README.md

 ### [Parser & GUI Generator Application](./Parser&GUIGenerator) (Java)
 #### CMSC 330 Advanced Programming Languages

+This Java program uses recursive descent to parse a GUI definition language defined in an input file.
+After parsing, it generates the GUI that the language defines.
+When parsing, ensures that the language in the input file is properly formatted (looking at tokens returned from LexicalAnalyzer.java), then applies the information to the GUI as components.

 ## Technical Papers

 ### [Vulnerability Memo for Security Devices](./VulnerabilityMemo.pdf)